LexadoF/Kiwi_site/site/docs/announcements/welcomes-system/create.md

 ## Explanation

-This command has 3 required parameters and 2 optional parameters
+This subcommand has 3 required parameters and 2 optional parameters

 ### Required parameters